afrozetk/Loan-Payment-calculator-app/README.md

 ## ✅ Features

 - Inputs for principal and interest rate (numbers only)
-- Loan term selection using a Spinner or RadioButtons (10, 15, 30 years)
+- Loan term selection using a RadioButtons (10, 15, 30 years)
 - Monthly payment calculated using a formula
-- Button click handled with a **lambda function** (not using `onClick`)
-- Image included using ImageView
 - UI built with LinearLayout inside a ScrollView
-- App title, colors, and text set using resource files

 ---

 ## 🧮 Formula